jpswade/jpswade.github.io/_posts/2008-04-22-recording-an-irc-channel-on-windows.md

 >
 > Note: This will search through all files that end in .log in the current dir and subdirectories for the string &#8220;hello HM2K&#8221;.

-Or for those that prefer mIRC scripts, here&#8217;s findstr for mIRC&#8230;
+Or for those that prefer mIRC scripts, here's findstr for mIRC&#8230;

 > alias findstr { ; v0.1 by HM2K (Updated: 23/05/08)
 > if (!$3) { echo -a Usage: /findstr <path> <file-match> <string-match> | halt }